Quick and Easy Summer Berry Tart

 The pudding mix I used is German made and available online.
 In Europe, it is available in any food shop and is largely used.

-If you have an extra half an hour to spare, I explain how to make pudding from scratch and using fresh products in my Tiramisù recipe.
+If you have an extra half an hour to spare, I explain how to make pudding from scratch and use fresh products in my Tiramisù recipe.
 The only difference is that you will not need to add mascarpone for this tart recipe.

 Of Tarts and Puddings